Is Oilier Skin More Prone to Acne?

 The Chemical Composition of Sebum Is Also Important

-Every study above found that increased skin oil production is associated with acne.
+So far, every study but one has found that increased skin oil production is associated with acne.
 However, more recent research is discovering that it’s not just about the amount of sebum, but its chemical composition as well.

 In other words, it turns out that the specific fats making up sebum differ among different people, and certain types of fats are more likely to go hand-in-hand with acne.